sipa-js/sipa-js.github.io/docs/guides/guides-basics/create-a-new-page.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Create a Document
+# Create a new page

 Documents are **groups of pages** connected through: